christianvoigt/argdown/docs/syntax/README.md

 :::

-:::definition Derivation of an argument's support relations from it pcs
+:::definition Derivation of an argument's support relations from its pcs

 It is derived that Argument a is **supported** by argument b if either